Sketchy-C/Sketchy-C/README.md

-# Hi there 👋, I'm Willy Samuel.
+# Hi there 👋, I'm Wilson Sam.

 Welcome to my GitHub profile!